sachin4147/sachin4147/README.md

 ### Hi there 👋 sachin

-sachin4147/sachin4147** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... masai school
+- 🔭 I’m currently working in ... masai school
 - 🌱 I’m currently learning ... full stack deavelopment
 - 👯 I’m looking to collaborate on ... higghly effective peopele who have ambition in life
 - 🤔 I’m looking for help with ...